michael-collins/feeling-responsive/collections/_assignments/animating-with-drivers.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, you will practice animation techniques by recreating
+  content: In this exercise, you will learn how to create drivers to animate a sci-fi
-    creatures from Evolved Virtual Creatures by Karl Sims.
+    door opening and closing.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives